Carlos Zambrano: 2007 season

 He finished July with 5–1 record, which was the best in the league.
 He became the first pitcher to win fourteen games in 2007, and won the "National League Pitcher of the Month" in July.
 After winning the award, Zambrano began to struggle throughout August.
 He started the month by earning a no decision on August 3, after leaving the game early due to dehydration.
 He recorded his one thousandth strike-out during his subsequent start, but proceeded to lose the game.
 Zambrano went winless in August, despite signing a rich multi-year contract with the Cubs.
 He started September by failing to win a game against the Los Angeles Dodgers.
 Zambrano, who only lasted four innings, was booed by Wrigley Field's audience as he left the field.
-In a post game interview, he retaliated at fans by stating, "I thought these were the greatest fans in baseball, but they showed me today that they only care about themselves.
+In a post game interview, he responded to the boos by stating, "I thought these were the greatest fans in baseball, but they showed me today that they only care about themselves.
 That's not fair, when you are struggling, you want to feel like you have their support.
-I don't accept their reaction".
-He apologized for making the remarks the following day.
+I don't accept their reaction."
+He apologized for his remarks the next day.

-Despite failing to win the Cy Young Award as he predicted, Zambrano rebounded from a winless August with a 4–2 record in the final month of the season while solidifying his season ERA below 4.00 courtesy of consecutive scoreless outings in his final two starts.
-He finished the regular season with a career-high in both games started and wins, with a record of 18–13 in 34 starts while living up to his expectations as the staff's workhorse by pitching at least 200 innings for the fifth consecutive season.
-He also led the NL with walks issued, totaling 101 walks.
+Despite failing to win the Cy Young Award as he predicted, Zambrano rebounded from a winless August with a 4–2 record in the final month of the season while lowering his season ERA below 4.00 with consecutive scoreless outings in his final two starts.
+He finished the regular season with a career-high in both games started and wins, with a record of 18–13 in 34 starts while pitching at least 200 innings for the fifth consecutive season.
+He also led the NL by issuing 101 walks.

-Zambrano started Game 1 of the 2007 NLDS against the Arizona Diamondbacks but left after only six innings and 85 pitches because Cubs manager Lou Piniella planned to bring the right-hander back on three days’ rest in Game 4.
-It was a failed tactic, as the Cubs lost in three games, with Piniella's Game 1 move to be "questioned for years".
+Zambrano started Game 1 of the NLDS against the Arizona Diamondbacks but left after only six innings and 85 pitches because Cubs manager Lou Piniella planned to bring the right-hander back on three days’ rest in Game 4.
+It was a failed tactic, as the Cubs lost in three games, with Piniella's Game 1 immediately called into question.